 |Awarded by:||University of Greenwich|

-One-year, full time course comprising 12 hours (2 days) college attendance and 3 days teaching practice per week, for 30 weeks.
-The course runs on Thursday and Friday from September to May.
+One-year, full time course comprising 12 hours (2 days) college attendance on a Thursday and Friday and 3 days teaching practice per week, for 30 weeks.
+The course runs from September to May.

 The PGCE incorporates the mandatory modules for teaching qualifications and additional modules to support your continued professional development.
 The full list of modules is:

 Students are required to hold a degree in their subject specialism and an English GCSE at grade 4 or above, or equivalent.
 There is no formal entry requirement for numeracy or IT, however, support will be available for students wishing to achieve level 2 in both these areas by the end of the qualification.
 This may require some independent study.
-Also required is access to 100 hours of teaching practice over the two years.
-(See ’Other Information’ below.)
+Also required is access to 100 hours of teaching practice over the year.

 If you already hold a teaching or training qualification, please refer to the Tariff of Qualifications (ITT) Database for accreditation of prior learning and discuss with the admissions’ tutor at interview.

-This award will fully qualify students to teach in the Education and Training Sector (formerly referred to as the Lifelong Learning Sector).
+This award will fully qualify students to teach post 14 and in the FE and Skills Sector.

 Student information and Consumer Protection Policy (HE Students)